Solomonic/theming.jekyll.yenza_de/_posts/2015-11-17-cms-wordpress-joomla-drupal-django-typo3-plone.markdown

 **So what?
 My website is slower, does this make a difference?**

 That depends on your goals.
-[This article was tested with 272ms loading time](http://tools.pingdom.com/fpt/#!/wTly2), but results always vary over time and with location.
-I would expect a CMS in a standard setup to be at least 1s slower, way more with some of them.
 Studies show that website visitors clearly recognize the increase of speed by 0.1s and will prefer and return more often to the faster websites.
-Clever specialists can modify the CMS with optimizations, minimizations, and setups to obtain a speed very close to a static HTML page, but it requires big efforts and still will be slower.
+Clever specialists can modify the CMS with optimizations, minimizations, and setups to obtain a speed very close to a static HTML page, but it requires big efforts and still will be slower then a static site.
 You can compare this basic dilemma with two neighbors at Halloween who want to give out candy as fast as possible.
 One is standing right behind the door with candy in their hand waiting, while the other has to grab it from the kitchen first.
 Who will win?

 ### Conclusion